 VII.
 RESPONSIBILITIES OF GRANT RECIPIENTS

 Research Enhancement Grant Awards provide seed monies to faculty in order for them to compete more successfully for external sources of support.
-By recipients accepting the Research Enhancement Grant award, when it is feasible they are obligating themselves to apply for external sources of funding within one year of completion of the grant.
+By recipients accepting the Research Enhancement Grant award, when it is feasible, they are obligating themselves to apply for external sources of funding within one year of completion of the grant.
 Award Recipients therefore should contact the Office of Research and Sponsored Programs during this period for assistance.
 In the event that an individual resigns from the faculty prior to the start of the academic year, the amount grant must be returned in its entirety to the University.

 A. One copy of the completed application must be sent by the closing date to the Office of Research and Sponsored Programs via the email address: grants@srsu.edu.
 The application should contain a clear, complete and comprehensive account of the work proposed.
 All parts of the application must be completed.
 The goals of the research as well as the methodology should be described as thoroughly as possible.